krezefal/controlled-substitution-cipher/README.md

-# Controller substitution cipher
+# Controlled substitution cipher

 ## Description

-One of the options for constructing controller substitution cipher is to use a set of N lookup tables, half of which are forward lookup tables and the other are backward lookup tables (each forward lookup table has a corresponding backward lookup table).
+One of the options for constructing controlled substitution cipher is to use a set of N lookup tables, half of which are forward lookup tables and the other are backward lookup tables (each forward lookup table has a corresponding backward lookup table).